progressbar.bar module

 default_widgets()[source]

-class progressbar.bar.NullBar(min_value: T = 0, max_value: T | types.Type[base.UnknownLength] | None = None, widgets: types.Optional[types.List[widgets_module.WidgetBase]] = None, left_justify: bool = True, initial_value: T = 0, poll_interval: types.Optional[float] = None, widget_kwargs: types.Optional[types.Dict[str, types.Any]] = None, custom_len: types.Callable[[str], int] = <function len_color>, max_error=True, prefix=None, suffix=None, variables=None, min_poll_interval=None, **kwargs)[source]
+class progressbar.bar.NullBar(min_value: float = 0, max_value: float | ~typing.Type[<class 'progressbar.base.UnknownLength'>] | None = None, widgets: ~typing.Sequence[~progressbar.widgets.WidgetBase | str] | None = None, left_justify: bool = True, initial_value: float = 0, poll_interval: float | None = None, widget_kwargs: ~typing.Dict[str, ~typing.Any] | None = None, custom_len: ~typing.Callable[[str], int] = <function len_color>, max_error=True, prefix=None, suffix=None, variables=None, min_poll_interval=None, **kwargs)[source]

-Bases: progressbar.bar.ProgressBar
+Bases: ProgressBar

 Progress bar that does absolutely nothing.
-Useful for single verbosity flags
+Useful for single verbosity flags.

 start(*args, **kwargs)[source]